kaivalya98/hacktoberfest2022/README.md

 5.The first 40,000 participants (maintainers and contributors) who complete Hacktoberfest can elect to receive one of two prizes: a tree planted in their name, or the Hacktoberfest 2022 t-shirt.

+Support
+If you like this project, please consider supporting it by giving it a ⭐️.
+It will help us to grow and improve this project and help others to find it

 -----------------------------------------------------------------------------------------------------------------------------------------------
 Add your name to the CONTRIBUTORS.md file using following model